ontes/aline-dawn/README.md

 # Building Dawn with Zig
 ## Build Instructions
-Clone the repo including submodueles and run `zig build` to build a shared library.
+Clone the repo including submodueles and run `zig build -Drelease-fast` to build a shared library in release mode.
 ## Status
 **Linux:** Everything works.
 **Windows:** DirectX is broken, build with `-Denable-d3d12=false`.
-Shared library is broken for unknown reason.
 **Mac:** Not tested.